martinvuyk/forge-tools/src/forge_tools/socket/README.md

         """Set the socket timeout value."""
         ...

-   # TODO: should this return an iterator instead?
+   # TODO: This should return an iterator instead
    @staticmethod
    fn getaddrinfo(
        address: sock_address, flags: Int = 0